-Among the myriad of topics CEO Joseph Jimenez touched on during Novartis’ breakout session at this week’s annual JP Morgan Healthcare Conference was what he believes has been a small not notable recent shift in the pricing environment for biosimilars in Europe.
+Among the myriad of topics CEO Joseph Jimenez touched on during Novartis’ breakout session at this week’s annual JP Morgan Healthcare Conference was what he believes has been a small not notable shift recently in the pricing environment for biosimilars in Europe.

 Generics manufacturers have found themselves increasingly under fire, particularly in the US, due to a combination of factors including increased competition and notably downward pressure on the price of copycat small molecule drugs.
 A prime example of this phenomenon is Teva, which provided revised 2017 financial guidance this week that came in well below what the company had been calling for as recently as last summer.